hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 3. Enable user code deployment:

-Due to the type of sink we have used in our pipeline we need to make some extra changes in order for the IMDG cluster (which Jet sits on top of) be aware of the custom classes we have defined.
+Due to the type of sink we are using in our pipeline we need to make some extra changes in order for the IMDG cluster (which Jet sits on top of) be aware of the custom classes we have defined.

-Pls. append following config lines to the `config/hazelcast.yaml` file, at the end of the `hazelcast` block:
+Please append following config lines to the `config/hazelcast.yaml` file, at the end of the `hazelcast` block:

 ```yaml
   user-code-deployment: